Covariant representations for possibly singular actions on C*-algebras: Spectral theory for covariant representations

 has interior points, the method developed in \cite{NSZ17} provides a natural $C^*$-algebra whose representation corresponds to these representations of $G^\sharp$.
-From the perspective of Remark~\ref{rem:twist}, these representations correspond as well to positive covariant representations of $(\cA,\R,\alpha)$ for $\cA = C^*_\gamma(\U_2(\cH)_d)$, where this denotes the twisted group algebra corresponding to a central extension $\hat G$ of $\U_2(\cH)$ by $\T$ corresponding to the Lie algebra extension defined by the cocycle $\omega$ (see also \cite{Ne14}). \end{ex}
+From the perspective of Remark~\ref{rem:twist}, these representations correspond as well to covariant representations with positive spectrum of $(\cA,\R,\alpha)$ for $\cA = C^*_\gamma(\cU_2(\cH)_d)$, where this denotes the twisted group algebra corresponding to a central extension $\hat G$ of $\cU_2(\cH)$ by $\T$ corresponding to the Lie algebra extension defined by the cocycle $\omega$ (see also \cite{Ne14}). \end{ex}

-The Borchers--Arveson Theorem also produces obstructions for various actions of groups on $C^*$-algebras, as in the following framework: \begin{itemize} \item{} There is a unital $C^*$-algebra $\cA$, and two actions $\alpha \: \R \to \Aut(\cA)$, $\beta\: G\to \Aut(\cA)$ for a topological group $G$ and a nontrivial group action $\gamma:\R\to \Aut(G)$ which intertwines $\alpha$ and $\beta$, i.e. $\beta(\gamma_t(g))=\alpha_t\circ \beta(g)\circ \alpha_{-t}$ for all $t\in\R$, $g\in G$. \item{} Given this setting, then a covariant representation is a triple $(\pi, U, V)$, where $\pi \: \cA \to \cB(\cH)$ is a nondegenerate representation, $U \: \R \to \U(\cH)$ is a unitary one-parameter group, and $V \: G \to \U(\cH)$ is a continuous unitary representation such that
+The Borchers--Arveson Theorem also produces obstructions for various actions of groups on $C^*$-algebras, as in the following framework: \begin{itemize} \item{} There is a unital $C^*$-algebra $\cA$, and two actions $\alpha \: \R \to \Aut(\cA)$, $\beta\: G\to \Aut(\cA)$ for a topological group $G$ and a nontrivial group action $\gamma:\R\to \Aut(G)$ which intertwines $\alpha$ and $\beta$, i.e. $\beta(\gamma_t(g))=\alpha_t\circ \beta(g)\circ \alpha_{-t}$ for all $t\in\R$, $g\in G$. \item{} Given this setting, then a covariant representation is a triple $(\pi, U, V)$, where $\pi \: \cA \to \cB(\cH)$ is a nondegenerate representation, $U \: \R \to \cU(\cH)$ is a unitary one-parameter group, and $V \: G \to \cU(\cH)$ is a continuous unitary representation such that

-for all $A\in\cA,$ $g \in G$ and $t \in \R.$ We will say it is {\it positive} if $U$ is positive. \end{itemize} This framework will occur for example if one tries to quantize Lagrangian classical gauge theory on Minkowski space (cf.~\cite{Ble81}).
+for all $A\in\cA,$ $g \in G$ and $t \in \R.$ We will say it {\it has positive spectrum} if $U$ has positive spectrum. \end{itemize} This framework will occur for example if one tries to quantize Lagrangian classical gauge theory on Minkowski space (cf.~\cite{Ble81}).
 In such a quantum gauge theory, $\cA$ will be the algebra of observables, $\alpha$ is time evolution, and $\beta$ gives the gauge transformations.
 As the base space of the gauge theory is Minkowski space, $G$ can be matrix-valued functions on the base space, and $\gamma$ will consist of translations along the time coordinate.